 Transfer Agent and Registrar

-Upon the completion of this offering, the transfer agent and registrar for our common stock will be .
-The transfer agent and registrar's address is under the trading symbol "RKDA."
+Upon the completion of this offering, the transfer agent and registrar for our common stock will be American Stock Transfer & Trust Company, LLC.
+The transfer agent and registrar's address is 6201 15th Avenue, Brooklyn, NY 11219.

 Listing